lucee/lucee-docs/docs/03.reference/01.functions/getapplicationmetadata/function.md

 ---
 title: GetApplicationMetadata
 id: function-getapplicationmetadata
-related: GetApplicationSettings()
+related: function-GetApplicationSettings
 categories:
 ---

 Return a struct with information about the Application, as defined in Application.cfc or Application.cfm for the current running Application.

 Calling this function is equivalent to calling `getApplicationSettings(false)`